 The Internet has radically changed the way we connect in real life—sometimes way more than we realize.
 With the prevalence and ease of access to social media that we have today, “connection” has come a long way.
 At the touch of a button, we can instantly make friends beyond geographic borders.
 We can have conversations with anyone, anywhere.
 We can reach out to friends and family across the globe.
-We can drop a quick greeting for someone’s birthday, post our New Year’s resolutions, or write lengthy tributes for our mothers on Mother’s Day.

 While social media has certainly exponentially amplified connection as we know it, how does it affect real-world interaction and engagement?
 What happens to our real-life ties when we’re busy looking at our phone screens for a significant part of the day?